Tribal Fusion: History

 The first Tribal Fusion dance company (although there was no name for it at the time, they simply called it Belly Dance Theatre) was Jill Parker's Ultra Gypsy.
 Jill Parker is often referred to as the "mama of Tribal Fusion".
 Ultra Gypsy expanded on the American Tribal Style repertoire of movement, costuming, and music.
 "In the late 1990s Jill and her dance company, Ultra Gypsy, began to scale down the tribal costume, expand the movement vocabulary, work with modern DJ mixed music and play with theatrical themes in their performances.
 This had a significant impact on tribal dancers and opened up the floodgates of Tribal Fusion innovation."
 An early example of Ultra Gypsy's work was filmed by the cable TV program "The Cutting Edge", produced by Jerry B in Berkeley, California in 2001; directed and edited by D. Sosnoski.

 Stephanie Barto, a student of Nericcio, brought ATS to the Midwest with a group called Read My Hips, founded in Chicago with Heather Stants.
 Later, during the early development of Tribal Fusion, Heather Stants worked to introduce new elements to Tribal Style bellydance, including a minimalist aesthetic, underground electronica music and elements of modern dance.
 In 1999, she formed Urban Tribal Dance Company in San Diego, largely influenced by hip hop and street dance styles.
 In contrast to many other tribal fusion performers, Urban Tribal Dance Company was known for their minimalist costuming more traditional to modern dance than to Tribal Style.

-Tribal Fusion was named and largely popularized by Rachel Brice, who was the first to fuse American Cabaret technique with American Tribal Style, and the first to perform as a soloist.
+Tribal Fusion was largely popularized by Rachel Brice.
 In the early days, she referred to herself as "Cabaret with a Tribal aesthetic."
 Rachel Brice attributes the technique used by many tribal fusion dancers to Suhaila Salimpour.
 In an email conversation between Rachel Brice and Carolena Nericcio, Carolena wrote that Rachel performed a "Fusion."
 Rachel decided to refer to herself as "Tribal Fusion," to reflect that she was fusing the style of Fat Chance Belly Dance with other styles.
 This term stuck, and its definition has morphed as dancers have pursued it as a style of its own.